schas002/unari/README.md

 - :star: emojos below signify entries I recommend.
 A nice guide. :>
 - :house: emojos signify entries that are, or were header images.
+- :pencil2: emojos signify entries that are minor changes of other entries (with numbers).

 * * *